Sense & Sensibility by Jane Austen

 If you have the chance, I cannot recommend People’s Light & Theatre’s production of Sense & Sensibility highly enough.
 The show runs through March 20th and it is well worth the price of admission.
 The adaptation is a vibrant portrayal of the time with stunning costuming and simply brilliant acting.
 Do yourself a favor and go see the humor and heartbreak of Elinor & Marianne’s journeys unfold.

 For further fun: enjoy the two lovely film adaptations.

 Check availability on Sense and Sensibility by Jane Austen

 Check availability on the 1995 Emma Thompson Adaptation starring Emma Thompson, Kate Winslet, Alan Rickman, Greg Wise & Hugh Grant.

 Check availability on the 2008 BBC Adaptation starring Hattie Morahan, Charity Wakefield, David Morrissey, Dominic Cooper & Dan Stevens.

-About the reviewer: Reference Librarian Kate Boyle has a Jane Austen action figure in her office at TPL.
+About the reviewer: Reference Librarian Kate Shaw has a Jane Austen action figure in her office at TPL.
 She rereads at least one Austen novel a year.